NOSE.

 Standalone procedure versus part of rhinoplasty

 Alar base reduction can be performed entirely on its own.
-As a standalone procedure, it takes 30–45 minutes under local anaesthesia in the clinic.
-There is no splint, no bruising around the eyes, and minimal downtime — most patients return to work the next day with small steri-strips over the incision sites.
+As a standalone procedure, it takes 30 to 45 minutes under local anaesthesia in the clinic.
+There is no splint, no bruising around the eyes, and minimal downtime.
+Most patients return to work the next day with small steri-strips over the incision sites.

 Recovery after alar base reduction

 As a standalone procedure, recovery is straightforward.
-Small steri-strips or dressings are worn over the incision sites for 5–7 days.
-There is mild swelling around the nostrils that resolves within 1–2 weeks.
+Small steri-strips or dressings are worn over the incision sites for five to seven days.
+There is mild swelling around the nostrils that resolves within one to two weeks.
 Bruising is minimal or absent because no bone work is involved.

 Sutures are typically dissolvable and do not need to be removed.
 You can wash your face normally from day 2.
-Most patients return to work and social activities within 2–3 days.
+Most patients return to work and social activities within two to three days.

-The scars go through a maturation process over 3–6 months.
+The scars go through a maturation process over three to six months.
 They may appear pink or slightly raised initially, then fade to match your skin tone.
 Sun protection during the first three months is important to prevent hyperpigmentation.

-If performed as part of a full rhinoplasty, the recovery timeline follows the rhinoplasty recovery schedule — one week in a splint, two weeks of visible swelling, and gradual refinement over 12–18 months.
+If performed as part of a full rhinoplasty, the recovery timeline follows the rhinoplasty recovery schedule: one week in a splint, two weeks of visible swelling, and gradual refinement over 12 to 18 months.

 Alar Base Reduction FAQ